CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-database-profiles.md

 ## Body data

-Besided the parameters that you append to the URL, you must also include a request body in the POST request.
+Besides the parameters that you append to the URL, you must also include a request body in the POST request.
 The body should contain the fields values of the profile.